Azure-Samples/iot-edge-opc-publisher-diagnostics/README.md

 ### Prerequisites

 The application requires .NET Core to be built and OPC Publisher deployed either standalone or as IoT Edge module at runtime.
-The diagnostics functionality only works with OPC Publisher versions hgher than 2.2.0.
+The diagnostics functionality only works with OPC Publisher versions higher than 2.2.0.

 ### Installation